vrooje/ScienceTeamGuide/Draft Guide.md

 ### Archiving Projects

-If a project is deemed to be _over_ then in the first instance it will be 'archived'.
+If a project is deemed to be complete then in the first instance it will be 'archived'.
 Archived projects are modified to include a prominent message to volunteers that the site is no longer collecting useful data.
 The project remains on the Zooniverse homepage and we continue post social media updates, and support the blog and Talk.

 ### Retiring Projects